Captain’s Log: Week 4

 Tucked up in Bark Bay doing my blog.
 Not a bad office, aye?

-A gurnard and blue cod dinner later, John and Robin settled in for the evening in flat water with no wind.
+After a restful night in Bark Bay, the brothers headed for Port Golden Bay, arriving around 1pm.
 “The port is a little bit exposed, but you know what they say: any port in a storm.
-Thankfully we don’t have the storm.”
+Thankfully, we don’t have the storm.”

 Walking to the general store for postal services and sundries, they also stopped for coffee.
 On the way back, they took photos of some rock formations.
 One of these was created during an 8.2-magnitude earthquake around 1930, when one huge rock fell into another, blocking the road running between them.
 Later, the rock was chiseled away, reinstating road access.
 “Some of these overhangs looked really precarious, and I felt like running under them rather than walking!”